Back up and restore data

 (Optional) Create a repository in the new cluster

-Before restoring data, you can check the snapshots in a specified repository using SHOW SNAPSHOT.
+Before restoring data, you can check the snapshots in the repository to obtain the timestamps using SHOW SNAPSHOT.

 The following example checks the snapshot information in test_repo